 Do you have landscape pet peeves or mistakes you’ve seen?
 Tell us on our Facebook page!

 1. Planting Trees Too Deeply

 Planting a tree too deeply can kill it- plain and simple.
-Many people think that putting lots of soil around the base of a tree will help it to grow.
+Many people think that putting lots of soil around a tree’s base will help it grow.
 But this can choke a tree to death and potentially rot the roots.
-Avoid this sad fate by identifying the crown (or collar) of the tree before you plant.
-The crown is a visible ring around the base of the tree where it meets the roots.
+You can avoid this sad fate by identifying the tree’s crown (or collar) before you plant.
+The crown is a visible ring around the tree’s base where it meets the roots.
 Look for this- and then don’t bury it!
-Keep that just above the surface and you will have larger success.
-A good rule of thumb is to dig the hole just slightly deeper than the container the tree came in.
-If you need help, Frontier Tree Service is here.
+Keep that just above the surface, and you will have larger success.
+A good rule of thumb is digging the hole slightly deeper than the container the tree came in.
+If you need help, contact Frontier Tree Service for help.

 2. Over or Under-Watering

 It can be tricky to know how much water plants need.
 And it is very tempting to give your whole landscape the same amount of water at the same time.
 But, the truth is, different plants have different watering needs.
 Over-watering AND under-watering can cause a multitude of problems for plants.
 Most need consistent weekly watering to maintain proper health and growth.
 Most lawns need just about half an inch per week!
 A sure-fire way to take care of your landscape plantings (and your investment) is with an automatic sprinkler system.
 We install and maintain smart irrigation systems that have timers and are responsive to rain, so you save time, money and water!
 Visit our irrigation page to learn more.